University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-2.md

 Linux?

 1. There are still issues with some (generally the newest) hardware.
-Linux is *barely* running on [Apple Silicon].
+Linux is running on [Apple Silicon], but it's not at the same level as macOS running on Apple Silicon.
 Sleep doesn't always work on the newest laptops, or it does with tinkering.
 That said, Linux works surprisingly well on older hardware.
 2. Microsoft Office, Adobe Photoshop, many (but fewer than before) commercial games do not work on Linux at all.
 Yes, there's [Wine]; yes, there are web versions of Office; yes, Steam and Proton are amazing; but they aren't